nifty-oss/website/docs/asset/features.md

 The `Blob` extension allows storing generic data on-chain, such as images and documents.
 This data can be read by other Solana programs and therefore be used by them, e.g., for displaying the asset in a marketplace.
 While storing large amounts of data in a Solana account data is quite expensive, this extension gives the ability to create fully on-chain (FOC) assets for those who wish for them.

+### Bucket

+The `Bucket` extension allows storing generic data on-chain, similarly to a `Blob` extension.
+The main difference is that it is not necessary to specify its content type.
+The data can be read by other Solana programs, making it useful to store serialized ("object") data.

 ### Creators